 There are a number of parallelization strategies for DNN training.
-Data Parallelism ~\cite{goyal2017accurate, li2020taming, sergeev2018horovod, you2018imagenet} is a widespread method for scaling up training processes on parallel machines, where each worker maintains a model copy and the mini-batch is distributed among them.
-However, this method encounters efficiency challenges due to gradient synchronization or model size.
-Operator Parallelism offers a solution for training large models by dividing layer operators among workers but faces high communication volume.
+Data Parallelism ~\cite{goyal2017accurate, li2020taming, sergeev2018horovod, you2018imagenet} is a widespread method for scaling up the training processes on parallel machines.
+However, this method encounters efficiency challenges due to gradient synchronization and model size.
+Operator Parallelism offers a solution for training larger models by dividing layer operators among multiple workers but faces higher communication requirements.
 Hybrid techniques ~\cite{jia2019beyond, krizhevsky2014one} combining operator and data parallelism also encounter similar issues.
-Pipeline Parallelism ~\cite{huang2019gpipe, fan2021dapple, li2021chimera, jain2020gems} has been extensively explored to reduce communication volume by partitioning the model layer-wise, assigning workers to pipeline stages, and processing micro-batches sequentially, thus improving resource utilization.
+Pipeline Parallelism ~\cite{huang2019gpipe, fan2021dapple, li2021chimera, jain2020gems} has been extensively explored to reduce communication volume by partitioning the model in layers, assigning workers to pipeline the layers, and processing micro-batches sequentially.
 However, \scheme\ is orthogonal to this line of work and can be applied in conjunction with any of these approaches.